 - After the 30-days, for the most part, only those individuals who are sentenced to a split sentence can have the judge reconsider their sentence.

-Note: A split sentence is one where the court sentences someone to a term of years that is suspended for a person to serve a certain amount of time.
+According to Alabama Code § 15-18-8, the Alabama Split Sentence Act allows judges to split a criminal defendant's sentence with jail time followed by probation.
+A split sentence is one where the court sentences someone to a term of years that is suspended for a person to serve a certain amount of time.
 Given good behavior and other factors, the Court can choose to suspend part of the split sentence and release the person earlier on probation.